clesleycode/intro-stats-python/stats.md

 ## 1.0 Background

-The purpose of this tutorial is using your ability to code to help you understand probability and statistics.
+The purpose of this tutorial is to use your ability to code to help you understand probability and statistics.

 ### 1.1 Probability